Yaminjeongeum

-Origin

-There is no definitive source of the origin of Yaminjeongeum.
-According to DC wiki, a wiki of DC Inside, it was slang girls used in the 2000s.

-Use
+Usage

-There are various ways to convert a word into yaminjeongeum: just replacing its consonants or vowels, rotating it, compacting it, or even using Latin alphabet.
-Some word plays are often considered as Yaminjeongeum, though they existed before it.
+There are various ways to convert a word into yaminjeongeum: just replacing its consonants or vowels, rotating it, compacting it, or even using the Latin alphabet.
+Some word plays are often considered to be Yaminjeongeum, though they existed before it.
 There is no standard of the meme, only popular forms.
 The following are some common examples of it:

 Popularity

-In early days, Yaminjeongeum was only used in DC Inside, but it has spread to other South Korean internet communities such as Namuwiki.
-Now it is commonly used in public, especially by teens, and even appears on TV ad.
-Google Translate translates some Yaminjeongum correctly.
+There is no definitive source of the origin of Yaminjeongeum.
+It is commonly used in public, especially by teens, and even appears on TV advertisements.

-Criticism

 Critics state that the meme destroys Hangul and is a type of verbal violence, but supporters state that it is just a part of culture and improves the Korean language.